chodges11/ADV_03/README.md

 # What you need to do

-1. Implement a SQL database that will contain both user account and well as user status data:
+1. Implement a SQL database using the PeeWee ORM that will contain both user account and well as user status data:

 * Implement your database model in a separate file, ``socialnetwork_model.py``

-* The database will have two tables: ``Users`` and *Status*.
+* The database will have two tables: ``Users`` and ``Status``.
 * The ``Users`` table will have the following fields:
     * user_id (Primary Key, limited to 30 characters).
     * user_name (Limited to 30 characters).
     * user_last_name (Limited to 100 characters).
     * user_email.
-* The *Status* table will have these fields:
+* The ``Status`` table will have these fields:
     * status_id (Primary Key).
     * user_id (Foreign Key from the ``Users`` table).
     * status_text.

 The fact that *UserID* will be a foreign key in the *Status* table means that you cannot add a status for a user that does not exist in the ``Users`` table.

-1. Modify ``UserStatusCollection`` to work with your new SQL database.
+1. Modify ``UserCollection``  and ``UserStatusCollection`` to work with your new SQL database.
 This means that **every operation** (add, modify, delete, search) needs to interact with the database.
 This means no dumping the entire database into a dictionary!

 1. Update the feature to load the CSV files for users and user status to populate your SQL database.
 Remove the feature to save to CSV files, as the data will from now on be stored in your SQL database.